chriskormaris/vae-master-thesis/README.md

 ### CIFAR-10 Dataset ###

-The results of the algorithm will be new images of cats and dogs, with their missing halves predicted.
+The results of the algorithm will be new images of the selected category (e.g. cats, dogs, etc.), with their missing halves predicted.

 ### OMNIGLOT Dataset ###